jr-robotics/robo-gym-robot-servers/README.md

 Repository containing Robot Servers ROS packages

-The packages have been tested for both ROS Kinetic and ROS Melodic (recommended).
+The packages have been tested for ROS Melodic (recommended).

-*WARNING*:
+*WARNING for ROS Kinetic users*:

 The compatibility of the Universal Robots environments with ROS Kinetic has been maintained until version [v0.1.8](https://github.com/jr-robotics/robo-gym-robot-servers/tree/v0.1.8) included.
 After this version we integrated a refactored version of the [universal_robot repository](https://github.com/jr-robotics/universal_robot) which is not compatible with ROS Kinetic.
-We will try to maintain backwards compatibility but if you encounter issues please use v0.1.8 or switch to ROS Melodic.
+To use the UR environments on ROS kinetic you need to use v0.1.8 of the robo-gym package and v.0.1.8 of the robo-gym-robot-servers.
+See #16 for more details.

 ### Robots currently implemented
 - MiR100